anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-data.md

 b.
 Create a destructor for `OrgWorld` and make sure that your DataMonitor will be deleted when the world is destroyed (rather ominous sounding isn't it?).

 c.
 Create a method `GetOrgCountDataNode()` that creates the data node if it doesn't exist according to the method in the reading.
-You'll want to think about what your data node should do for each occupied space in the world (don't over think it!).
+You'll want to think about what your data node should do for each occupied space in the world (don't over think it, it really is just a single number!).

 d.
 Create a method `SetupOrgFile()` that grabs the total count from your data monitor and records it in the file according to the method in the reading.